nuodb/migration-tools/README.md

-# migration-tools #
+# NuoDB Migrator #

 [![Build Status](https://travis-ci.org/nuodb/migration-tools.png?branch=master)](https://travis-ci.org/nuodb/migration-tools)

 *A command-line interface for helping domain administrators manage backup and migration of their databases.*

 This tool is designed to assist you in migrating data from supported SQL databases to a NuoDB database.
-Use nuodb-migrator dump and nuodb-migrator load to copy, normalize, and load data from an existing database (NuoDB or 3rd party) to a NuoDB database.
+Use *nuodb-migrator dump*, *nuodb-migrator load*, *nuodb-migrator schema* to copy, normalize, and load data from an existing database (NuoDB or 3rd party) to a NuoDB database.
 With the command-line interface, domain administrators will be able to perform the following database backup and migration tasks:

 1. Migrate (generate) a schema to a target NuoDB database
 2. Copy data from an existing database to a target NuoDB database